 5. After you have set the corner and gate-posts for your garden fence, it’s time to drive all of your t-posts into the ground.
 Make sure they are the same height on the top with a guideline and do not fill in the trench yet.

-6. Now that you have all of your cedar posts, and your t-posts set for your garden fence, it is time to roll out the welded wire fence and begin attaching it to the corner posts and t-posts.
+6. Now that you have all of your cedar posts, and your t-posts set for your garden fence, it is time to roll out the custom Woven Wire mesh and begin attaching it to the corner posts and t-posts.

 7. To add a clean, but also safe, look to the garden fence we added some corner cap boards to cover up the areas where two peices of welded wire joined together.